Marion School District

 Vaccination is currently the leading public health prevention strategy to end the Covid-19 pandemic.
 We strongly encourage all eligible individuals to be vaccinated.
 At present, this includes everyone ages 12 and up.
 Vaccines are available locally at several sites, including the Marion Family Pharmacy, Walmart, Kroger, Walgreens, EAFHC, ADH.
 In addition, the MSD will continue to hold vaccination clinics for students and staff regularly.

-Effective beginning Wednesday, August 11, 2021, all students, staff, and campus visitors will be required to wear facemasks while indoors at any Marion School District facility, regardless of vaccination status.
+All students, staff, and campus visitors will be required to wear facemasks while indoors at any Marion School District facility, during normal school hours, regardless of vaccination status.
 This includes while riding school buses.
+During school functions outside of normal school hours, facemasks are strongly encouraged.
 The full text of our facemask policy can be found here.

 In general, people do not need to wear masks when outdoors, unless attending a crowded outdoor event that involves sustained close contact with other people who are not vaccinated.

 MSD will limit nonessential visitors and volunteers on its school campuses.
 All visitors to any campus should check-in at the school office upon arrival.
-All visitors will be required to wear a facemask.
+All visitors will be required to wear a facemask during normal school hours.